PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Cloud Code and the Test Harness/Working with the Game REST API.md

 ---
-nav_sort: 9
+nav_sort: 10
 src: /Tutorials/Cloud Code and the Test Harness/Working with the Game REST API.md
 ---

 # Game REST API

-The game REST API allows you to retrieve, create or update the full configuration for your game in JSON format.
+The game REST API allows you to retrieve, create, or update the full configuration for your game in JSON format.

 ## Retrieving a game configuration